WololoRC/blinder_api_final/README.md

-`birth_date`: birth date of User, when you create a new instance of Profile insert data as follows: (%Y/%m/%d).<br>
+`birth_date`: birth date of User, when you create a new instance of Profile insert data as this example: "1990-5-2".<br>

 `id`: UUID related to Profile instance.

 ## Tags

-A Tags model, holds descriptive data about User,
+A Tags model, this is descriptive data about User.

 ### Atributes: